I’ve never considered myself a feminist or an activist. But working in the IT world, I realize the barriers that many women face.

 When I started my career in IT – as a writer – there were a lot of things I wished I were more knowledgeable about.
 As a female working for a technology company I didn’t feel confident.
 It was a man’s world.

 At that time I was the only person writing stories on technology at Yalantis.
 Our blog was the cornerstone of our online strategy, and so the work I was doing was important.
 But no matter how important my job was, asking my male coworkers questions about developing mobile apps was proof that I didn’t know what I was doing.
 I couldn’t communicate with men as equals.

-Time passed, and now I’m the Content Director at Yalantis.
+Time passed, and now I’m the Marketing Director (CMO) at Yalantis.
 Our company employs more than 100 people, 40 percent of whom are women.
 Today, I feel confident and supported.
 But I know from personal experience that there are other women who might not be feeling that way.

 A few months ago I was browsing Product Hunt when I came across a site, called Stay in Tech, that aims to help women find their place in technology.
 The “About” section of the Stay in Tech site suggests that over 40 percent of women in tech leave the industry mid-career.
 This number struck me.
 So I started investigating reasons why women leave technology jobs.
 As it turns out, women typically don’t leave tech because they have lost interest in their work.
 Instead, women leave tech for the following reasons: